-- (a) Brands This segment engages in the design, development, production and marketing of seamless intimate apparel and activewear and leisurewear, to customers with leading brands in North America and Europe with leading brands such as Victoria's Secret and Adidas. - (b) Retail This segment engages in the design, development, production and marketing of seamless intimate apparel and activewear and leisurewear which are characterized by purchasing large quantities of less complex products to private brands as well as brands for which the Company received a franchise to customers in the retail market in North America and Europe such as Wal-Mart and TJ MAX.
+- (a) Brands This segment engages in the design, development, production and marketing of seamless intimate apparel and activewear and leisurewear, to customers in North America and Europe with leading brands such as Under Armour. - (b) Retail This segment engages in the design, development, production and marketing of seamless intimate apparel and activewear and leisurewear which are characterized by purchasing large quantities of less complex products to private brands as well as brands for which the Company received a franchise to customers in the retail market in North America and Europe such as Wal-Mart.